Bar One Blues: Cynthia Bailey Files $170K Lawsuit Against Ex-Husband Peter Thomas

 Cynthia Bailey’s ordering her ex to pay up.

 The Real Housewife has filed legal docs against her ex Peter Thomas alleging that he owes her $170,000 in connection with his now-defunct ATL restaurant Bar One.
 On the Bravo show, viewers watched Bar One go from a booming business to unfortunately foreclosure after the establishment’s landlord allegedly stopped making sufficient payments to the bank despite Peter paying his monthly rent.
+As reported by The AJC Peter tried to save his property but failed;

+“I offered the bank a lucrative offer,” Thomas said in an exclusive interview recently.
+“They completely dismissed me.
+I was dealt with extreme prejudice.”

 Despite that, Peter moved on and vowed to open a new location, this time on Auburn Avenue in Atlanta, Georgia.
 He currently owns Bar One Miami Beach, another location; Sports One Charlotte has closed.
-According to Cynthia herself, she loaned Peter money for the new Bar One that never surfaced.
+According to Cynthia herself, she loaned Peter money for the new Bar One ATL that never surfaced.

 She spoke about the loan in a 2017 interview with ESSENCE where she discussed their unfinished business.